tesla-cu/website/content/authors/ryan_darragh/_index.md

 # Organizational groups that you belong to (for People widget)
 #   Set this to `[]` or comment out if you are not using People widget.
 user_groups:
-- Researchers
+- Alumni
 ---

-Ryan graduated from Kenyon College in 2014 with a degree in Physics and Mathematics and a concentration in Scientific Computing.
-As an undergrad he conducted computational physics research in astrophysics and cosmology.
-He started his Ph.D. studying reduced order models and then switched to studying turbulence-flame interactions in high-speed combusting flows.
-Ryan received a National Defense Science & Engineering Graduate Fellowship (NDSEG) in 2016.
+Ryan graduated from the University of Colorado, Boulder in 2020 with a Ph.D. in Aerospace Engineering Sciences.
+As a member of TESLa he studied the interactions between turbulence and chemistry in highly turbulent flames using Lagrangian analysis.